Shawn Andrews (actor)

 Shawn Andrews is an American actor.
 He is best known for his role as Kevin Pickford in the 1993 Richard Linklater film Dazed and Confused.

 Career

 Andrews first feature film was the cult film Dazed and Confused, where Andrews was cast as the character Kevin Pickford.
 He went on to lead roles such as in The Small Hours and City of Ghosts.
 He played the lead protagonist in Fix, being awarded Best Actor at the Brooklyn Film Festival.
 Andrews then appeared in Big Heart City, which was nominated for an award at the Los Angeles Film Festival.

+In 2026, he returned to acting in the third season of The Walking Dead: Dead City as Reverend Anthony, a survivor in Manhattan who claims to speak to God.

 Personal life

 In 1992, Andrews was briefly married to Milla Jovovich, who was 16 at the time.
 The marriage was annulled by Jovovich's mother two months later.